 If you thought that your grandmother’s Crock-Pot was still the same old slow cooker, now you can see why “slow cookers” are more popular than ever before, and why there are so many slow cooker recipe books on the market.
 They are still a convenient way to prepare a meal, without having too cook after a hard day’s work.
 They still can be simple and easy to use.
 But today, they are available in many different price ranges, with with many new features, making them more versatile than ever before.

-If you love a home-cooked meal but don't exactly enjoy a complicated cooking process, it is possible to use a slow cooker for almost every meal you eat.
-A few slow cooker recipe books and you'll never run out of dishes to try.
+If you love a home-cooked meal but don’t exactly enjoy a complicated cooking process, it is possible to use a slow cooker for almost every meal you eat.
+A few slow cooker recipe books like the bestselling Fix-It and Forget-It Big Cookbook: 1400 Best Slow Cooker Recipes and you’ll never run out of dishes to try.

 This article contains one or more Amazon affiliate links.
 See full disclosure.